-What is the shelf life of tempeh starter culture?
+What is the shelf life of the starter cultures?

-Tempeh starter culture has a shelf life of about one year after the date of production.
-If it’s stored in a dry and cool place, then it will be active for a number of years.
+Our starter cultures have a shelf life of about one year after the date of production.
+If they are stored in a dry and cool place they will be active for a number of years.

-Tempeh starter culture is alright for vegans and vegetarians.
-It is grown on soybeans and rice.
+All our starter cultures are alright for vegans and vegetarians.
+They are grown on soybeans and/or rice.

-What common allergens are in your tempeh starter culture?
+What common allergens are in your starter cultures?

-The only common allergen in our tempeh starter culture is soy.
-Our starter is also free of gluten.
+The only common allergen in our tempeh and natto starter culture is soy.
+Our starters are also free of gluten.